coin-or-tools/BuildTools/docs/automake-intro.md

  * **AM_CXXFLAGS**:  This variable is provided to add additional C++ compiler flags (which are not already determined by `configure`).
    Similarly, **AM_CFLAGS** and **AM_F77FLAGS** can be used to add C and Fortran compiler flags.

+ * **AM_LDFLAGS**:  This variable is provided to add libtool or linker flags.
+   You should use this variable to pass the flags that were accumulated by configure in variable `LT_LDFLAGS` to libtool.

  * **SUBDIRS** can be set to the subdirectories into which the final Makefile should recurse for the Automake default targets (such as `all`, `install`, `clean`, _etc_.).

  * **srcdir** is an Autoconf output variable that is set to the directory with the source code corresponding to the `Makefile` that is run.
    In the case of a VPATH compilation, the current directory and the source code directory are two different directories.

- * **DISTCLEANFILES** can be set to all files (including wildcards) that should be deleted by a **make distclean** and are not deleted by default.
+ * **CLEANFILES** can be set to all files (including wildcards) that should be deleted by a **make clean** and are not deleted by default.
-   For example, if a test program generates output files, those should be listed here.
+   For example, if a test program generates output files, those could be listed here.